Jeremy Pena Preview, Player Props: Astros vs. Mariners

 Jeremy Pena At The Plate

-- Pena has picked up an RBI in 25.0% of his games this year, with more than one RBI in 7.6% of his games.
-He has also produced three or more runs in three contests.
+- Pena has driven home a run in 36 games this year (24.8%), including more than one RBI in 7.6% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.